Theoretical characterisation of novel 2D materials

 ||Pernilla Helmer <firstname.lastname@example.org>|

 2D materials show a great variety of properties useful for multiple technologically relevant applications, such as energy storage and catalysis.
-One procedure to synthesize 2D materials is through chemical etching of nano-laminated 3D parent phases, which has sparked an increasing interest in laminated 3D materials.
-In the delamination process new atomic species of functional groups, in this context called terminations, will attach to the exposed surfaces of the 2D layers, greatly influencing the properties of the 2D phase.
+They show a range of properties very different from their 3D counterparts, which has caused a wide interest in 2D materials.
+One procedure to synthesize 2D materials is through mechanical or chemical delamination of nano-laminated 3D parent phases, which has sparked an increasing interest also in laminated 3D materials.